A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy

-{ In meta-analysis of diagnostic test accuracy, summary receiver operating characteristic (SROC) is a recommended method to summarize the discriminant capacity of a diagnostic test in the presence of study-specific cutoff values and the area under the SROC (SAUC) gives the aggregate measure of test accuracy.
-SROC or SAUC can be estimated by bivariate modeling of pairs of sensitivity and specificity over the primary diagnostic studies.
-However, publication bias is a major threat to the validity of estimates in meta-analysis.
-To address this issue, we propose to adopt sensitivity analysis to make an objective inference for the impact of publication bias on SROC or SAUC.
-We extend Copas likelihood based sensitivity analysis to the bivariate normal model to evaluate how much SROC or SAUC would change under several selective publication mechanisms dependent on sensitivity and/or specificity.
-The selection probability is modeled by a selection function on $t$-type statistic for the linear combination of logit-transformed sensitivity and specificity, allowing the selective publication of each study to be influenced by the cutoff-dependent $p$-value for sensitivity, specificity, or diagnostic odds ratio.
-By embedding the selection function into the bivariate normal model, the conditional likelihood is proposed and the bias-corrected SROC or SAUC can be estimated by maximizing the likelihood.
-We illustrate the proposed sensitivity analysis by reanalyzing a meta-analysis of test accuracy for intravascular device related infection.
-Simulation studies are conducted to investigate the performance of proposed methods. } {\textit{Keywords} SROC; Publication bias; Sensitivity analysis; Meta-analysis; Diagnostic test accuracy }
+\abstract[Summary]{ In meta-analysis of diagnostic test accuracy, the summary receiver operating characteristic (SROC) curve is a recommended method to summarize the diagnostic capacity of a medical test in the presence of study-specific cutoff values.
+The SROC curve can be estimated by bivariate modeling of pairs of sensitivity and specificity across multiple diagnostic studies, and the area under the SROC curve (SAUC) gives the aggregate estimate of diagnostic test accuracy.
+However, publication bias is a major threat to the validity of the estimates.
+To make inference of the impact of publication bias on the SROC curve or the SAUC, we propose a sensitivity analysis method by extending the likelihood-based sensitivity analysis of Copas.
+In the proposed method, the SROC curve or the SAUC are estimated by maximizing the likelihood constrained by different values of the marginal probability of selective publication under different mechanisms of selective publication.
+A cutoff-dependent selection function is developed to model the selective publication mechanism via the $t$-type statistics or $p$-value of the linear combination of the logit-transformed sensitivity and specificity from the published studies.
+It allows us to model selective publication suggested by the funnel plots of sensitivity, specificity, or diagnostic odds ratio, which are often observed in practice.
+A real meta-analysis of diagnostic test accuracy is re-analyzed to illustrate the proposed method, and simulation studies are conducted to evaluate its performance. }